rzcao/APIC_Results/index.markdown

 ## H&E stained breast cancer cells

 Here is an example of using APIC to do color reconstructions.
-A hematoxylin and eosin (H&E) stained breast cancer sample was imaged under red, green, and blue LEDs.
+A hematoxylin and eosin (H&E) stained breast cancer sample was imaged using red, green, and blue LEDs.
 APIC was used to do the complex field reconstructions.

 The comparison of a small region of APIC reconstructed result and the raw measurement under Kohler illumination can be found in the figuer below.